tfa7/Angular-Pokemon/README.md

 To run this project locally:
 1. download the repo
-2. open command prompt (or any terminal) and change to the downloaded directory
+2. open command prompt (or any terminal) and change to the src directory
 3. in command prompt run "npm i" to install required packages
 4. after npm finishes run "ng serve"